Professional curiosity

 d) Check out

 • Treat what people say with 'respectful uncertainty'.
-This means take what people say seriously, but then look for other information that confirms or challenges what you have been told.
+This means taking what people say seriously, but then looking for other information which confirms or challenges what you have been told.

 • Be the first to check out your concerns, be proactive, don't wait for others to ask you.
 Can you build a picture of what is happening?